Sam-Sims/kractor/README.md

 Each taxonomic id is affected by `--exclude`, `--parents`, and `--children` if those options are used.

 Taxonomic ids do not need to be present in a given report.
-This may be useful when running kractor in a wrapper script for several fastq files and just want to extract a set of taxon ids from them all - without caring if they are present or not.
+This may be useful when running kractor in a wrapper script for several FASTQ/FASTA files and just want to extract a set of taxon ids from them all - without caring if they are present or not.

 ### Optional:

-#### Output type
+#### Compression format

 `--compression-format`